Innerjuvalt Castle

-Innerjuvalt Castle (also called Oberjuvalt or confusingly Hochjuvalt) is a castle in the municipality of Rothenbrunnen of the Canton of Graubünden in Switzerland.
+Innerjuvalt Castle (also called Oberjuvalt or Hochjuvalt) is a castle in the municipality of Rothenbrunnen of the Canton of Graubünden in Switzerland.

 History

 Innerjuvalt was built about 2 km south-east of the older Hochjuvalt Castle by the Freiherr von Juvalt(a).
 It was built in two parts on a narrow rocky outcropping above the entrance to the Domleschg Valley.
 The upper castle was first built around 1250 and was expanded around 1273.
 In 1342 two of the von Juvalt family, Albrecht and Bertram, appeared in a probate court to settle their inheritance, with Bertram giving up his rights to Innerjuvalt.
 In 1372 Elgof and Friedrich von Juvalt divided the inheritance again, with Eglof receiving the castle, its meadows, a mill and vineyards.
 In 1382 Egolf's wife Ursula was living in the castle.
 In 1423 Rudolf von Juvalt was ordered to continually live in the castle, but by 1440 they had moved to the more accessible lower castle.
 However, they added a third story to the tower in the late 15th century.

 In 1462 Barbara von Juvalt sold the castle to her brother in law Pedrutt von Wannis.
 A few decades later it was abandoned and by 1570 was described as a ruin.